 |CMSSESSIDc315bba0||www.infectiousmedia.com||session||This is a session cookies that remembers you as you browse our site|

 Third Party Cookies

 For advertising on most external websites, we use a variety of proprietary and third party technologies to ensure the ads are efficiently and anonymously targeted to the audiences requested by our advertisers.
-We primarily use our own Impression Desk (IDB) technology but sometimes employ the use of other ad-exchange platforms, including but not limited to those operated by AppNexus and Google.
+We use third-party ad-exchange platforms, including but not limited to those operated by Google, Mediamath, Amobee and Adobe.

 Depending on which technology platforms are used, a set of their cookies will be sent to your browser:

 - Whenever you visit a page that has advertising provided through that technology platform (whether or not it is us that eventually provides the advertising to you)

 - When you visit any page that has a web-beacon embedded from one or more of the technology platforms we work with